 CLOUD COMPUTING is transforming how businesses deliver services online.
-With many companies such as NetFlix leading the way, cloud has become an attractive way to focus on delivering great services instead of dealing with the nuts and bolts of technology.
+With many companies such as NetFlix leading the way, the cloud has become an attractive way to focus on delivering great services instead of dealing with the nuts and bolts of technology.
 Hence, the cloud has become the alternative to building big data centers.

 And aside from the normal server, network and storage side of things, another advantage emerging in cloud computing is the ability to integrate with desktops on the user end as well to save money.
 In recent news both Google (partnering with VMware) and Amazon released cloud desktop services.

 So think of Cloud computing as the next internet age where more and more businesses are making use of it daily.
 And believe it or not, some don’t even know they are using it.
 For example, if you are using Google Docs or Microsoft Office 365, you are using the cloud.

 How Does the Cloud Work?

 The basics of Cloud in a nutshell.
 Cloud computing service providers have trusted networks and specialized data center spanning the globe.
 They leverage high powered servers where they store business applications and data on their customer’s behalf.

 They also provide you and your team of developer’s easy access to their computer resources so they can code and deploy new services on your behalf.